sensu/sensu-go-fatigue-check-filter/README.md

 ## Installation

+Use asset from [Bonsai][4]

 You can create your own [asset][3] by creating a tar file containing `lib/fatigue_check.js` and creating your asset definition accordingly.

-Future:  releases on [Bonsai][4]

 ## Configuration

-The Fatigue Check Filter makes use of three annotations within a check's metadata.
+The Fatigue Check Filter makes use of four annotations within a check's metadata.

 |Annotation|Default|Usage|
 |----------|-------|-----|